24th Conference of the Utopian Studies Society/Europe

 • Utopianism and democracy in Central and Eastern Europe

-The official language of the conference is English.
+The official language of the conference was English.

 Confirmed Keynote Speakers: